EDS-Bioinformatics-Laboratory/ansible/README.md

 ## Setting up an Ubuntu VM

-1. Create a new VM on myDre
+* Create a new VM on myDre

-2. Login to the VM using your myDRE account using RDP (X environment, or SSH  (terminal).
+* Login to the VM using your myDRE account using RDP (X environment, or SSH  (terminal).

 ```
 sudo apt update
 sudo apt upgrade
 ```

-3. Stop and restart the VM, and login again.
+* Stop and restart the VM, and login again.

-4. Install Ansible and Git.
+* Install Ansible and Git.

 ```
 sudo apt install software-properties-common
 sudo apt install ansible git
 ```

-5. Clone the ansible repository
+* Clone the ansible repository

 ```
 git clone https://github.com/EDS-Bioinformatics-Laboratory/ansible.git
 cd ansible
 ```

-Configure ``config.yml``: change the username to your own username.
+* Modify the configuration file ``config.yml``: e.g., change the username to your own myDre username.

 ## Installation and configuration of software with Ansible

-Run a sudo command before you run ansible, otherwise the script can't do operations as root
+* Run a sudo command before you run ansible, otherwise the script can't do operations as root

 ```
 sudo ls
 ```

-Execute playbooks
+* Execute playbooks

 ```
 ansible-playbook -i hosts -v General.yml
 ```

-General.yml will also create ~/Desktop/RD to which you can mount your Research Drive account
+General.yml will also create ~/Desktop/RD to which you can mount your Research Drive account (see below)

 ```
 ansible-playbook -i hosts -v Vscode.yml